Tools Needed For An Engine Build

 Shop: 1/4" Torque Wrench (20-200 in/lbs)

-EXAMPLE: On Gen-One small-block Chevy's, timing chain cover bolts require only 7 to 9 lb/ft of torque, no more.
+EXAMPLE: Timing chain cover bolts on Gen-One small-block Chevys require only 7 to 9 lb/ft of torque, no more.
 It's not possible to do that with a 1/2" drive torque wrench.

 Tap and Die Set

-Going hand-in-hand with torque wrench is a tap and die set.
+Going hand-in-hand with a torque wrench is a tap and die set.
 Why?
 Because you cannot correctly torque down bolts if threads are dirty - you'll get a false reading.
-If you're rebuilding an old engine that's been neglected, I would rate a tap and die set as a necessity.

-Aside from cleaning threads, taps and dies can also make threads.
-With proper technique and lubricant, they will cut mild carbon and alloy steel, cast iron, aluminum, brass, and bronze.
+Aside from cleaning threads, dies can also make threads.
+With proper technique and lubricant, they will cut mild carbon, alloy steel, and cast iron.
+They also work on aluminum, brass, and bronze.

 Engine Stand

 Technically, you don't need an engine stand, but they sure do make things easier.
-The only provision here is to make sure it can safely handle the weight of your engine.
+The only provision here is to make sure it can safely handle the weight of your motor.

 Shop: Heavy-Duty Engine Stand

-The two things you want from an engine stand are sturdy and stable.
+An engine stand must be two things: sturdy and stable.
 You can't have too heavy an engine stand.

 Engine Hoist

-You'll need an engine hoist twice; once to remove, and once to install.
-Inquire at either an auto parts store or an equipment rental store.
+Chances are you'll need an engine hoist twice; once to remove, and once to install.
+Inquire at a local auto parts store or an equipment rental store.
 Generally they offer two-day rentals, but you must leave a deposit, usually with a credit card.

 I've done several motor pulls and have always rented one from a local auto parts store.
-I never considered buying an engine hoist, because even disassembled, they take up more space than I have to spare in my garage.
+I never considered buying a hoist, because even disassembled, they take up more space than I have to spare in my garage.

 - Shallow and deep sockets from 1/4" to 1"